 Miscellaneous fact: Niels Leadholm is distantly related to the legendary Swedish footballer Nils Liedholm!

-Niels is currently exploring a theory by which neural networks can learn and represent binding information, and the potential significance of this for machine vision applications.
+Niels is currently exploring a theory of how biologically plausible neural networks can learn and represent binding information, how binding might be implemented in deep-learning architectures, and the potential significance of this for machine vision applications.